tobiasbriones/blog/philosophy/experience/this-article-represents-a-milestone-for-me-2022-12-18/index.md

 <p align="center"><strong>OG Cover</strong></p>
 </figcaption>

+A next step is to automate all this of course 👾.

 ### We Should Check Out the Pipe on the Home Value As Well

 Notice how interesting is when I wrote about how I encode the pipe operator